craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Southwestern Central/Kailkeep/Chapter Two - Level One; Hook.md

 ![[KKHell - 1_Hook.png]]
 #### What Dwells Here?
 ##### Injured or Retired Loyalists
-Groups of Goblin and Guand live and work here producing weapons and ammunition
+Groups of Goblin and Guand live and work here producing weapons and ammunition, and staying out of the way of any newcomers that make there way here.

 ##### Unusual Rats
 Unusually Large Rats are bred by the Loyalists who work this Level.
 Some of these Large Rats have gotten loose, and begun to move about the Lower Floors.